PECANN: Parallel Efficient Clustering with Graph-Based Approximate Nearest Neighbor Search: Experiments

-\myparagraph{Computational Environment} We use \textit{c2-standard-60} instances on the Google Cloud Platform.
+We use \textit{c2-standard-60} instances on the Google Cloud Platform.
 These are 30-core machines with two-way hyper-threading with Intel 3.1 GHz Cascade Lake processors that can reach a max turbo clock-speed of 3.8 GHz.
 The instances have two non-uniform memory access (NUMA) nodes, each with 15 cores.
-Except for the experiments specifically investigating how performance scales with the number of threads, we use all 60 hyper-threads for our experiments.
+Except for the experiments studying scalability with respect to the number of threads, we use all 60 hyper-threads for our experiments.

 \myparagraph{Datasets} We use a variety of real-world and artificial datasets, summarized in \Cref{tab:datasets} and described below.